AWS CloudFormation

 AWS Elastic Beanstalk vs OpsWorks vs CloudFormation – Certification

-AWS offers multiple options for provisioning IT infrastructure and application deployment and management varying from convenience & easy of setup with low level granular control
+AWS offers multiple options for provisioning IT infrastructure and application deployment and management, varying from convenience & ease of setup to low-level granular control.

-Deployment and Management - Elastic Beanstalk vs OpsWorks vs CloudFormation
+Deployment and Management - Elastic Beanstalk vs CloudFormation vs CDK

 AWS Elastic Beanstalk

-• AWS Elastic Beanstalk is a higher level service which allows you to quickly deploy out with minimum management effort a web or worker based environments using EC2, Docker using ECS, Elastic Load Balancing, Auto Scaling, RDS, CloudWatch etc.
+• AWS Elastic Beanstalk is a higher-level service which allows you to quickly deploy with minimum management effort a web or worker-based environment using EC2, Docker using ECS, Elastic Load Balancing, Auto Scaling, RDS, CloudWatch, etc.

-• Elastic Beanstalk is the fastest and simplest way to get an application up and running on AWS and perfect for developers who want to deploy code and not worry about underlying infrastructure
+• Elastic Beanstalk is the fastest and simplest way to get an application up and running on AWS, perfect for developers who want to deploy code and not worry about underlying infrastructure.

-• Elastic Beanstalk requires minimal configuration points and will help deploy, monitor and handle the elasticity/scalability of the application
+• Elastic Beanstalk requires minimal configuration and will help deploy, monitor, and handle the elasticity/scalability of the application.

-• A user does’t need to do much more than write application code and configure and define some configuration on Elastic Beanstalk
+• A user doesn’t need to do much more than write application code and configure some settings on Elastic Beanstalk.

-• AWS OpsWorks is an application management service that simplifies software configuration, application deployment, scaling, and monitoring
+• AWS OpsWorks was an application management service that simplified software configuration, application deployment, scaling, and monitoring using Chef or Puppet.

-• OpsWorks is recommended if you want to manage your infrastructure with a configuration management system such as Chef.
+• OpsWorks was recommended for managing infrastructure with a configuration management system such as Chef.

-• Although, Opsworks is deployment management service that helps you deploy applications with Chef recipes, but it is not primally meant to manage the scaling of the application out of the box, and needs to be handled explicitly
+• Although OpsWorks was a deployment management service that helped deploy applications with Chef recipes, it was not primarily meant to manage scaling out of the box and needed to be handled explicitly.

 AWS CloudFormation

-• CloudFormation is a low level service and provides granular control to provision and manage stacks of AWS resources based on templates
+• CloudFormation is a low-level service and provides granular control to provision and manage stacks of AWS resources based on templates (JSON or YAML).

-• CloudFormation templates enables version control of the infrastructure and makes deployment of environments easy and repeatable
+• CloudFormation templates enable version control of the infrastructure and make deployment of environments easy and repeatable.

-• CloudFormation is designed to complement both Elastic Beanstalk and OpsWorks
+• CloudFormation is designed to complement Elastic Beanstalk and other AWS services.

 • CloudFormation with Elastic Beanstalk